troglobit/pok3r-layouts/README.md

-# POK3R keyboard layouts
+# Vortex POK3R Keyboard Layouts

-These layouts work with Linux, Windows and macOS.
+This document contains helpful hints and layout improvements for users of the popular [Vortex POK3R](http://www.vortexgear.tw/) mechanical keyboard.
+The layouts work with Linux, Windows and macOS.

-For those who don't know what a POK3R keyboard is, this is a [decent review](https://www.youtube.com/watch?v=8wjW-Or1jg8).
+For those who do not know what a POK3R keyboard is, this is a [decent review](https://www.youtube.com/watch?v=8wjW-Or1jg8).
 Multiple sources to buy: